 Student Research Experiences

-The General Psychology Master of Science Degree at NMU strives to provide intensive student-initiated research experience in a variety of areas of psychological science related to the specialization of our program faculty.
-Often times this research experience results in a tangible scholarly product such as a conference poster or presentation, peer-reviewed journal article, or book chapter.
+Master of Science in Psychology Degree provides intensive student-initiated research experiences in a variety of areas of psychological science related to the specialization of our program faculty.
+Often times this research experience leads to a tangible scholarly product such as a conference poster or presentation, peer-reviewed journal article, or book chapter.
 These high quality hands-on research experiences provide a springboard for students interested in pursuing a doctoral degree in psychology as well as careers where experience and expertise in psychological science is valued.
-The program degree requirements include research experience in the form of the Master’s Thesis, but also include directed studies or directed research experiences, which can be taken earlier in the Master’s sequence.
 Students are encouraged to get involved in a faculty mentored research during their first or second semester to obtain maximal experience and benefit from their faculty mentor.

 NMU provides a number of internal funding opportunities to support graduate student research including: